oalshokri/httphandler_flutter/README.md

   }
 }
 ```
-## Last Step - Creating a Movie Screen to display popular movies
+## Last Step - Creating a Profile view to display popular Links
-In order to react to the states of our data, we going to create a Stateful widget called MovieScreen and listen to all that state changes using the Consumer widget which comes from Provider package.
+In order to react to the states of our data, we going to create a Stateful widget called ProfileView and listen to all that state changes using the Consumer widget which comes from Provider package.

 Things we should do ->